a4anthony/a4anthony/README.md

 ### Hi there 👋

+Just your friendly neighbourhood fullstack web developer.
+I spend my free time and work time building amazing web applications and packages 😄.
+Need a someone to join your team and build amazing laravel, vuejs and nuxtjs applications?
+You can reach me at anthony [anthonyakrodev@gmail.com](mailto:anthonyakrodev@gmail.com?subject=[Hello There]%20Source%20Han%20Sans)

 <!--
 **a4anthony/a4anthony** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.